Célébration en montagne savoyarde

 Autumn Fair

-The perfect time to discover the new Savoy wines and artisanal charcuterie.
+The perfect time to discover new Savoie wines and artisanal charcuterie.

-Planning a party with friends or a family celebration?
-In Savoy, we don't joke about quantities!
-Use our simulator based on 2026 local traditions to estimate the necessary provisions.
-Whether it's for a Royal Fondue or a country banquet, we have the figures.
+Are you planning a party with friends or a family celebration?
+In Savoie, we don't joke with quantities!
+Use our simulator based on local 2026 traditions to estimate the necessary provisions.
+Whether for a Royal Fondue or a country banquet, we have the numbers.

 Cheese needed 2.5 kg